storybookjs/native/README.md

 Storybook Native is an extension of the normal web storybook that uses [appetize.io](https://appetize.io/) to render your mobile application in an emulator that can be interacted with from your browser.
 It allows you to use many of the features that are available in the web storybook, such as addons, controls, etc.

-It also supports using Storybook as a local development environment to develop Android and iOS components (just like with Web components).
+It also supports using Storybook as a local development environment to develop Android and iOS components (similar to Web components).

 ### Previews
 #### Appetize emulator